dayanbatuofu/Value_Appro_Game/README.md

 * `sim_draw_transparent_lanechange.py`: visualization of one case for SL, PINN, HL, EL and VH for case 3.
 * `drone_plot.py`: visualization of one case for SL, PINN and HL for case 4.
 * `./experiment_scripts/train_intersection_HJI.py`: contains scripts to train the model for case 1, which can reproduce experiments in the paper.
+* `./experiment_scripts/train_intersection_HJI_costate.py`: contains scripts to train the model for HL and EL with/without costate in case 1, which can reproduce experiments in the paper.
 * `./experiment_scripts/train_collision_HJI.py`: contains scripts to train the model for case 2, which can reproduce experiments in the paper.
 * `./experiment_scripts/train_lane_HJI.py`: contains scripts to train the model for case 3, which can reproduce experiments in the paper.
 * `./experiment_scripts/train_drone_HJI.py`: contains scripts to train the model for case 4, which can reproduce experiments in the paper.